safc24/safc/README.md

 # Subteaming and Adaptive Formation Control for Collaborative Multi-Robot Navigation

-This is the repository that contains source code for the SAFC24 website.
+The source code for SAFC will be released after the acceptance of the paper for CoRL 2024.